Monday, March 23, 2015

-It's rare to see these cars restored to look and drive more like a street car.
-Most of the SCCA race cars are either restored right back to spec with decals and everything or they simply don't exists no more for obvious reasons (crashed).
-This 1968 Corvette Roadster was restored to adhere some of its stock originality, but to also look car show pretty and promote street driving convenience with the possibility of still performing on the race track.
+It's rare to see these cars restored to look and drive more like a streetcar.
+Most of the SCCA race cars are either restored right back to spec with decals and everything or they simply don't exist anymore for obvious reasons (crashed).
+This 1968 Corvette Roadster was restored to adhere to some of its stock originality, but to also look car show pretty and promote street driving convenience with the possibility of still performing on the race track.

 The interior features the stock full roll-cage that includes door bars, Kirkey lightweight seats with harnesses, Stewart Warner instrumentation and upgraded tilt/telescope steering wheel with power steering to help make street driving more convenient.
 Also to add to the racing yet street legal feel is a matching hard-top with full headliner.

 Other features this 1968 Corvette Roadster has is an oversized aluminum radiator for touring and long trips, four-wheel disc brakes that are period correct and underside aluminum panels that promote better aerodynamics both for the road and the track.
 The VIN# does match up as an ex-SCCA race car back when it was in its prime, but now it's in a different prime of its life.
 Sports cars like this make for great conversational pieces at car shows and at the race track – street legal, track approved with a lot of history.

 All restores of iconic vehicles are very important to the history of the model's bloodline.
 Where a certain vehicle has been, who has owned it, what makes it an icon in the first place are all things that make the research and rebuild/restore process of the vehicle very important.
 When Camaro #100001 was was found, and the attempt to restore it back to its original condition was on its way, the process of just finding out its history of owners and where the car had been and what it had been through alone took about two years.